 We also bring many years of experience to bear when we address your concerns, and we try hard to look at the whole person, not just the “legalities” of the matter.
 Because of this broad or holistic approach, we might suggest that others pitch in or help, particularly in the elder care and elder law area and in the non-profit arena.
 We are quick to suggest others when we don’t have the expertise – and thus won’t be shy about referring you to public or non-profit resources, or social workers, or care managers, a long-term care ombudsman, an accountant, or so on.

 Even though we are quick to suggest you make use of other professionals, if warranted, we are not unwilling to tackle tough problems either.
 And our experience, as outlined above, can help.
-For instance, Vauter was not only the chair of the Elder Law and Disability Rights Section of the State Bar of Michigan (2012-2013), he’s also written articles for the Michigan State Bar Journal and helped with a publication for the Institute of Continuing Legal Education (ICLE); given hundreds of presentations to professionals and lay audiences; drafted legislation; and counseled thousands of clients.
-He is also working on new pieces for publication in the State Bar Journal.
+For instance, Vauter was not only the chair of the Elder Law and Disability Rights Section of the State Bar of Michigan (2012-2013), he’s also written articles for the Michigan State Bar Journal, the Michigan Family Law Journal (addressing same sex marriage issues), co-authors a chapter on elder abuse and exploitation in a publication for the Institute of Continuing Legal Education (ICLE); given hundreds of presentations to professionals and lay audiences; drafted legislation; and counseled thousands of clients.

 Vauter has been a member of NAELA (the National Academy of Elder Law Attorneys), a member of the State Bar of Michigan and several sections of the bar, and he is admitted to the Eastern and Western (Federal) District Courts of Michigan.
 Vauter is certified as a mediator under the Michigan Court Rules (MCR 2.411) and offers mediation services, is a Notary Public and has a Certificate of Completion in Elderly Crime and Abuse: Prevention and Prosecution-a program jointly sponsored by the MSU School of Criminal justice and the Michigan Office of Services to the Aging.
 He is also a member of the Ingham County Bar Association.